 Your next pregnancy and gestational diabetes

-About two-thirds of women who have had gestational diabetes in one pregnancy will redevelop it in a future pregnancy.
+Two out of three women who have had gestational diabetes during a pregnancy will have it again during a future pregnancy.
+(Gestational diabetes goes away as soon as your baby is born.)

-When you're pregnant again, tell your health care provider of your past gestational diabetes at your first prenatal visit.
+- When you’re pregnant again, tell your health care provider of your gestational diabetes history at your first prenatal visit.

 - Expect to have a glucose screening at this visit.

-- If the test is negative, screenings will be repeated at 24 to 28 weeks.
+- If the test is negative, screenings will be repeated at 24 to 28 weeks and again at 32 weeks.

 - If the test is positive, monitoring and meal plan strategies will begin.